 After high school I went off to college where I lived on campus and had to walk distances to get to my classes.
 Due to financial issues I could only afford to eat two meals at the cafeteria per day, which was usually breakfast and dinner, and didn’t store much food in my dorm room.
 I thought for sure with my mostly healthy limited diet and all the walking I had to do in a day (about 2 miles) I would surely be able to drop a couple of pant sizes that I gained in my high school years.

 After a year of this pattern I noticed I had only lost a couple pounds, nowhere near what I thought I would lose.
 I got great muscle tone, but the weight just wouldn’t seem to drop.
 This was baffling and our family doctor said I just needed to eat a healthier diet and implement a regular exercise regimen.
-This didn’t work.
+Needless to say, this didn’t work!

 We lived overseas in Japan for three and half years while he served in the US Navy.
 We lived off base in a local Japanese fishing village.
 We loved our neighbors and walked all over the neighborhood at night.
-Since my husband was low in rank so was his pay.
 We ate a fairly healthy diet and got a lot of exercise.
 However, my weight continued to climb and the pant sizes kept increasing.

 My First (Unknown) Lipedema Complication

 During the 1990’s I graduated college with a BS in Business Administration/Computer Information Systems and went to work for a company who paid me a great wage.
 During the mid 90’s I had my first ever strep throat out of nowhere and delayed getting it checked it out because I thought it was just a sore throat.
-Then both my lower legs swelled up bright red and hurt so badly like a really bad sunburn that I lay on my bed crying in pain for two whole days!
-Turns out that I was allergic to the Augmentin which I was prescribed and took it too late so that the strep toxins ended up settling into my legs.
-I also developed about a 3 inch round open sore on my left ankle that didn’t heal for months.
-Hello – now we know that was my first bout of cellulitis – a common enemy to those who suffer with Lipedema and Lymphedema!
+Then both my lower legs swelled up bright red and hurt so bad, like a really bad sunburn, that I lay on my bed crying in pain for two whole days!
+Turns out that I was allergic to the Augmentin (antibiotic) which I was prescribed.
+I also took it too late into the infection so the strep toxins circulating in my system ended up settling into my legs.
+This caused the development of a 3 inch round open sore on my left ankle that did not heal for months.
+Note – now we know that was my first bout of cellulitis – a common enemy to those who suffer with Lipedema and Lymphedema!

 By now I was about 300 pounds and noticing in addition to widening hips and thighs that I also had significant swelling in both my legs.
 Again my doctor strongly advised me to get more exercise and a better diet!
 He missed the part where I said both of these things were not working!

 Sadly, my company was closing their office so my husband and I decided to break out of the east coast rat race and head west.
-When we settled into our new home I landed a great job working with a health organization assisting Native American communities with their healthcare needs in the Northwest.
+When we settled into our new home where I landed a great job working with a health organization assisting Native American communities with their healthcare needs in the Northwest.
 My weight had been steadily increasing, but I could still get business clothes through online stores such as Roamans, Lane Bryant (now Woman Within) and Making It Big so I just kept forging ahead without any clues or answers.
+What else could I do?

 In 1998 we made the decision to adopt our first child.
 My husband and I traveled to China in July of 1999 to unite with our sweet baby girl.
 Now I started having problems walking distances, which they do a lot in China, climbing stairs and breathing hard after a short distance or in hot heat.
 (China in July is hot and there is limited a/c and no safe ice for un-acclimated Americans!)
 I believe I was about 385 pounds during this event.
-My lower legs were discolored, swelled terribly and were very painful.
-My only relief was sitting with my legs up.
+My lower legs were discolored, they swelled terribly and were very painful.
+My only relief was elevating my legs higher than my heart.

 In 2003 we adopted our second baby girl.
 However, this time my husband and mother went to China without me and our first child.
 I was on crutches with knee stabilization problems and walking was too painful to travel back and forth to work never mind around China.
 I was about 50 pounds heavier than when we adopted our first child and was still struggling to find a solution to this increasing swelling and weight gain!